I've spent a lot of time the past few days fixing the website.

 However, this decision broke my website and left me dealing with a mess.
 I ended up changing my domain registrar and my email provider, and deleting the costs of things I didn't use.
 Although it was a pain in the butt, I moved on to services that make it better to use.

 Yet, as things wrapped up and almost returned to normal, I broke something else—our fourth book.

 For the past few weeks, the word count has been progressing nicely and as I mentioned the other week, the stress has been lifting.

 Unfortunately, we've been sorting out a critical moment between two characters which slowed us down.
 Angie and I have had many phone calls as we try to discover the meaning and intentions of the characters.

 As I'm apt to do, I went for a walk yesterday to think about our story problems, and I tumbled down a rabbit hole.
 First, I came up with a new backstory for a character, which led me to revisit the clues that lead our heroes to him, leading me to rearrange the second half of the book in my head.

 By the time I got home and put it on the page, I saw the whole thing unravel, and my meeting with Angie couldn't come soon enough.
 Humorously, the look on my face staring at the screen, wondering what I had just done, was the same Angie had when I told her about it.

 The exciting thing, though, is that, like the website, things are a mess now.
-But by doing the hard work to organize and clean things up, it will make everything more efficient focused.
+But doing the hard work to organize and clean things up will make everything more efficient and focused.